andresmadeddie/Security-Offensive-Defensive-Forensics/WalkThroughs/Target1 WalkThrought .md

 You must report your findings to the SOC manager and the engineering manager with appropriate analysis.

 >##### Note: This is a walkthrough detailing one method to exploit the vulnerable machine.
 Likewise, other techniques have been explored.
-Look at the end of this walkthrough (Grep) or the PowerPoint presentation (LFI) to find different approaches.
+Look at the end of this walkthrough (Grep) or the presentation (LFI) to find different approaches.

 ---